-Join Michael Lehman for an in-depth discussion in this video Understanding the Designer, part of Simple Android Development Tools.
+Join Michael Lehman for an in-depth discussion in this video Understanding the Designer, part of Learning Simple Android Development Tools.

 In order to fully understand how to use MIT App Inventor 2 to build an app, we're going to take a look at the designer, the controls, and the block editor.
 So, first up let's look at the designer.
 A new project.
 So, you go to the Project menu here and select Start New Project, and we're going to call our project ExploringDesigner.
 So now let's take a look at the designer.
 The designer has four main sections that you can see across the screen here.
 Palette, viewer, components and properties.